ez-org/ezno.de/docs/getting-started.md

 docker run -it --rm --name ez -v ~/eznode:/data eznode/eznode TOR=1 XPUB=<xpub>
 ```

-This will setup a pruned Bitcoin Core full node, an Electrum server tracking your `<xpub>`, a block explorer and a Tor onion service for secure remote access.
+This will setup a pruned Bitcoin Core full node, a personal Electrum server tracking your `<xpub>`, a block explorer and a Tor onion service for secure remote access.
 All the information you need for accessing them will be shown on startup.

+You can skip setting an `XPUB` if you're not using the [Electrum server](packages#bitcoin-wallet-tracker).
 Change `~/eznode` if you'd like to store the node's data files elsewhere.
 On Windows, you can use `$env:AppData\eznode` to store them in `C:\Users\<USER>\AppData\Roaming`.
 They require \~4.8GB of free space.

 On Windows/macOS, you'll need to [publish the ports with `-p`](accessing#connecting-locally) to access them locally.